Spanish Spotted Saddle Horse

 2. NEW Knabstrupper Registrations post-BREXIT for UK born foals.

-DEFRA and FAnGR Approved BAPSH Ltd to register, from 2021 onwards, UK Born Classic blood-line Knabstruppers into SSSH Class F-Knabstrupper and to issue these horses with pedigree purebred passports.
+On 2021-07-30 DEFRA and FAnGR Approved BAPSH Ltd to register, from 2021 onwards, UK Born Classic blood-line Knabstruppers into SSSH Class F-Knabstrupper and to issue these horses with pedigree purebred passports.

 The background to this approval was a series of discussions with the Zootechnichal department of DEFRA concerning DEFRA’s refusal of the Danish KNN’s application to extend their Knabstrupper BP into the UK.
 This led BAPSH Ltd to propose that the SSSH Class F-Knabstrupper be utilised to register and pedigree purebreed passport Classic blood-line Knabstruppers born in the UK from 2021 onwards.
 The ancestry and type of the Classic Knabstrupper fits in well with the SSSH BP, and the KNN Studbook, Denmark have approved the Purebred Spanish Horse (PRE) as an accepted outcross for the production of pedigree Knabstupper stock, so the bloodline combination is acceptable with the Knabstrupper mother Studbook.